owmyeyesturnondarkmode/Easy-APT/README.md

 Built in GNU NANO, it is a very simple, lightweight command-line tool to help install programs for any operating system that uses the APT package manager.
 It uses the BASH command select, which I find VERY useful as an amatuer programmer; beause unlike windows batch where you have to code your own menus, this just generates it for you.
 And I don't like repeating myself, but it is VERY useful.

 <img width="797" height="24" alt="image" src="https://github.com/user-attachments/assets/3588182f-57c0-4e26-81fb-ae1601981f4e" />

+The installer directly downloads Easy-APT to your computer.